 Transcript Fee

-Students may request "student copies" or "transmittal of office copies" of their permanent ac- ademic listing of credits (transcripts) at the Office of the Registrar.
+Students may request "student copies" or "transmittal of office copies" of their permanent ac- ademic listing of credits (transcripts) at the Office of Academic Services and Registrar.
 No fee is charged for the first copy.
 A fee of $3 (three dollars) is charged for each additional transcript.
 Five to seven working days should be allowed for the processing of an "official" transcript.
 ASU transcripts may be or- dered for the student's Graduate School file through the Graduate School Office at no charge.

 Albany State University provides financial assistance for promising students who, without such help, would be unable to attend.
 The University believes, however, that the student is, first and foremost, responsible for financing his or her education.